본문 바로가기

 Sequential Replacement Starting with Type 209 Submarines

-Localization Delivers Savings in Foreign Currency and MRO
+Localization Yields Savings in Foreign Currency and MRO

 Domestically developed electronic warfare equipment will be installed on submarines operated by the Navy.
-With the successful localization of electronic warfare equipment by the domestic defense SME Victek, performance upgrades are expected to be sequentially applied starting with the third vessel of the Type 209 (1,200-ton) submarine class, the Choi Museon.
+With victek, a domestic defense SME, succeeding in the localization of electronic warfare equipment, it is expected that performance upgrades will be sequentially applied starting with the third vessel of the Type 209 (1,200-ton) submarine, the Choi Museon.

-Big Tech Succeeds in Localizing Submarine Electronic Warfare Equipment...
+Victek Succeeds in Localizing Submarine Electronic Warfare Equipment...
 Begins First Mass Production Jangbogo-class (Type 209) submarine.
-The Jangbogo-class submarine is a domestically licensed production of the German Navy's Type 209, with nine vessels currently constructed.
-It is a 1,200-ton diesel submarine known for its excellent quietness and is capable of launching torpedoes, mines, and Harpoon missiles.
+The Jangbogo-class submarine is a domestically licensed production of the German Navy's Type 209, with nine units currently constructed.
+It is a 1,200-ton diesel submarine known for its excellent stealth capabilities and is capable of launching torpedoes, mines, and Harpoon missiles.

-On December 11, Victek announced that it would hold a rollout ceremony for the first electronic warfare system for the Type 209 submarine at its electronic warfare test site in Icheon.
-The submarine electronic warfare equipment is an electronic support (ES) system that receives and analyzes threat signals emitted from the radars of enemy aircraft and warships.
-It requires watertight radome technology to protect antennas in the underwater environment of submarines.
+On December 11, victek announced that it would hold a rollout ceremony for the first unit of electronic warfare equipment for the Type 209 submarine at its electronic warfare test site in Icheon.
+The submarine electronic warfare equipment is an electronic support (ES) system that receives and analyzes threat signals emitted from enemy aircraft and naval vessels’ radars.
+It is characterized by requiring watertight radome technology to protect the antenna in the underwater environment of a submarine.

-Until now, Korean submarines had been equipped with equipment developed by Argos of the United States since the 1990s.
+Until now, Korean submarines have used equipment developed by Argos of the United States, which was introduced in the 1990s.
 However, when Argos went bankrupt due to management difficulties, operational challenges arose.
-Maintenance and repairs were delayed in the event of equipment failure, and follow-up logistical support became limited.
+Maintenance and repairs were delayed in the event of equipment failure, and follow-up logistical support was limited.

-In December 2024, Victek signed a contract with the Defense Acquisition Program Administration worth 38.724 billion KRW for the supply of submarine electronic warfare equipment (BLQ-100K).
-With the successful localization of electronic warfare equipment, all six out of the nine Type 209 submarines currently in service are scheduled to have their electronic warfare systems replaced.
-The Argos electronic warfare equipment was known to cost 6.1 billion KRW per unit.
-In contrast, Victek's equipment costs only 80% of that amount, resulting in significant foreign currency savings.
+In December 2024, victek signed a contract with the Defense Acquisition Program Administration worth 38.724 billion won to supply BLQ-100K electronic warfare equipment for submarines.
+With the successful localization of electronic warfare equipment, the company plans to replace all electronic warfare systems on six out of the nine Type 209 submarines currently in service.
+The Argos electronic warfare equipment was known to cost 6.1 billion won, whereas victek's equipment costs only 80% of that amount, resulting in significant foreign currency savings.

-Having succeeded in localizing electronic warfare equipment for the Type 209 submarine, Victek is now challenging the localization of such equipment for the Type 214 submarine (KSS-II) as well.
-The company expects that timely logistical support will not only maximize operational capability but also greatly enhance the ability to respond to new threat signals.
+Having succeeded in localizing electronic warfare equipment for the Type 209 submarine, victek is now taking on the challenge of localizing electronic warfare equipment for the Type 214 submarine (KSS-II).
+The company expects that timely logistical support will not only maximize operational capability but also greatly improve the ability to respond to new threat signals.
 Furthermore, the developed technology is expected to be applicable to the localization of electronic warfare systems for next-generation submarines (KSS-III) in the future.

-Victek CEO Lim Mangyu stated, "As a company specializing in electronic warfare, we will successfully carry out this project and contribute to achieving national defense self-reliance," adding, "We will do our utmost to expand and apply similar electronic warfare equipment to the aviation and civilian sectors, as well as to export models."
+Im Mankyu, CEO of victek, stated, "As a specialized electronic warfare company, we will successfully carry out this project and contribute to the realization of self-reliant national defense," adding, "We will do our utmost to expand the application of similar electronic warfare equipment to the aviation and civilian sectors and to develop export models."

-Meanwhile, Victek is an electronic warfare equipment developer that quickly detects and alerts against electromagnetic signals emitted by enemy radars and various missiles.
-The company has localized three key components: digital frequency discriminator (DFD), log video amplifier (DLVA), and radome.
-By expanding the signal detection range and significantly reducing both weight and size, Victek has managed to lower the price by about 30% compared to Swedish equipment.
-An open architecture has been adopted to enable easy performance upgrades, and the system was standardized and designated as a defense item in 2014.
+Meanwhile, victek is a developer of electronic warfare equipment that rapidly detects and warns of electromagnetic signals emitted by enemy radars and various missiles.
+The company has localized three core components: the digital frequency discriminator (DFD), the log video amplifier (DLVA), and the radome.
+By expanding the signal detection range and significantly reducing weight and size, victek has also managed to lower the price by about 30% compared to Swedish equipment.
+An open architecture has been adopted to facilitate future performance upgrades, and the equipment was standardized in 2014 and designated as a defense article.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.